-A key instrument for ascertaining the appropriateness of the risk management system and the corresponding internal control system is the internal audit function.
-The Management Board has appointed an internal audit officer, who reports directly to the Management Board and is responsible for ensuring that the internal audit function fulfills its responsibilities properly.
-The framework of the internal audit function's tasks is described in a rolling three-year audit framework plan that is prepared using a risk-based approach and is updated yearly.
-The operational execution of audits for which the internal audit function is responsible is outsourced to the internal audit function of Siemens AG.
-The findings of the audits are summarized in quarterly and annual reports prepared in consultation with the internal audit officer and then presented to the Management Board and the Supervisory Board.
+A key instrument for ascertaining the appropriateness of the risk management system and the corresponding internal control system is the internal audit function which reports directly to the Management Board.
+The framework of the internal audit function's tasks is described in a rolling threeyear audit framework plan that is prepared using a risk-based approach and is updated yearly.
+For the operational execution of audits by the internal audit function, audit procedures are outsourced to the Siemens AG group-wide internal audit function.
+The findings of the audits are summarized in quarterly and annual reports prepared by the internal audit officer and then presented to the Management Board and the Supervisory Board.

 A further essential element of the internal control system is the compliance function of Siemens Bank.
 Siemens Bank has pooled the functions of the compliance officer and of the anti-money-laundering officer in one central function.
 This central function, which includes anti-money laundering, fraud prevention and compliance, reports directly to the Management Board of Siemens Bank and has the authority to issue binding instructions - without restriction regarding the issues within its area of responsibility.
-The function assesses compliance with the internal regulations relating to anti-money laundering and other criminal offenses as well as further compliance-relevant, companyspecific provisions.
+The function assesses compliance with the internal regulations relating to anti-money laundering and other criminal offenses as well as further compliance-relevant, company-specific provisions.
 It also monitors compliance with these provisions, regulations and other requirements and supports and advises the Management Board and the business units regarding this compliance.
-Regarding further compliance-relevant internal provisions such as regulatory questions or implementation of MaRisk, the compliance function is assisted, in particular, by Risk Controlling and Regulatory Reporting.
-Regardless of the superordinate role of the compliance function, the members of the Management Board and the business units remain fully responsible for compliance with all legal reguirements and other regulations.
-The central function reports to the Management Board on a quarterly basis as well as in a yearly comprehensive compliance report, listing its activities and, where relevant, highlighting any identified deficiencies and measures implemented for rectifying those deficiencies.
+Regarding further compliance-relevant internal provisions such as regulatory questions or implementation of MaRisk, the central function is assisted, in particular, by Risk Controlling and Regulatory Reporting.
+Regardless of the superordinate role of the compliance function, the members of the Management Board and the business units remain fully responsible for compliance with all legal requirements and other regulations.
+The central function reports to the Management Board on a quarterly basis as well as in a yearly comprehensive compliance report, listing its activities and, where relevant, any identified deficiencies and measures implemented for rectifying those deficiencies.
 The central unit also prepares the annual money laundering report.